Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

-In this Letter, for the first time, results of numerical simulations of BNS mergers with EOSs based on the QHC are reported.
+In this Letter, for the first time, results of numerical simulations of BNS mergers with EOSs based on QHC are reported.
 We adopt the QHC19 EOS \cite{baym2019}, which is based on the Togashi nucleonic EOS \cite{togashi2017} for $n \le 2n_0$ and a pure quark EOS for $n\gtrsim 5n_0$, with the crossover region calculated through interpolation \cite{baym2019}.
 We compare results with simulations adopting the Togashi EOSs over the whole density range.
-The QHC19 and Togashi EOSs differ substantially only for $n \gtrsim 3n_0$, and, since the maximum values of $n$ in our inspiralling NSs are around $3n_{0}$ ({\it cf.} Fig.~\ref{fig:n_max}), the properties (like tidal deformability \cite{hinderer2007,hinderer2009}) of stars built with the above different EOSs and their dynamics during the inspiral differ of less than 1\% (see Table 1. in Supplemental material).
+The QHC19 and Togashi EOSs differ substantially only for $n \gtrsim 3n_0$, and, since the maximum values of $n$ in our inspiraling NSs are around $3n_{0}$ ({\it cf.} Fig.~\ref{fig:n_max}), the properties (like tidal deformability \cite{hinderer2007,hinderer2009}) of stars built with the above different EOSs and their dynamics (like the evolution of the central number density or of the GW frequency) during the inspiral differ by less than 1\% (see Table 1 in the Supplemental Material).
 More remarkable differences are expected only during and after the merger.

-{\it Numerical setup.} As a first step to explore the role of a QHC in BNS mergers, we focus on equal-mass configurations, and, with the goal of studying post-merger dynamics, we have chosen four relatively low-mass models, in which the gravitational masses of each NS at infinite separation are $M/M_{\odot} = 1.250,~1.300,~1.350,~1.375$.
+{\it Numerical setup.} As a first step to explore the role of a QHC in BNS mergers, we focus on equal-mass configurations, and, with the goal of studying post-merger dynamics, we chose four relatively low-mass models, in which the gravitational masses of each NS at infinite separation are $M/M_{\odot} = 1.250,~1.300,~1.350,~1.375$.
 We refer to these as M1.25, M1.30, M1.35, M1.375, respectively.
-See Table 1 in Supplemental material for details.

-We performed fully general-relativistic simulations adopting two QHC models, QHC19B (named here QHC19-{\it soft}), QHC19D (named QHC19-{\it stiff}) \cite{baym2019}, and the purely hadronic Togashi EOS \cite{togashi2017}.
-Reference \cite{baym2019} shows QHC EOSs for 4 parameter sets (A, B, C, D), relative to the way of connecting the hadron and quark EOSs.
-Set A, however, is not discussed here because it leads to an EOS with too small a maximum mass for NSs, and, among the remaining three sets, for simplicity we have chosen only two: the softest and stiffest ones in the crossover region.
+The last 5-7 orbits are simulated for the different models, all starting from the same orbital separation.